BernsteinLab/Calculate_Myeloid_cNMF_Usage/README.md

 6- An interactive toolbox will be generated if everything is set up well.

-7- Upload the normalized h5ad matrix by clicking on browse and wait for the "Calculating usage" bar to complete.
-(It should take a few minutes, depending on the size of the matrix).
+7—Upload the normalized h5ad matrix by clicking on browse and waiting for the "Calculating usage" bar to complete.
+(It should take a few minutes, depending on the size of the matrix.)

-8- Then click on "Download Output Data" to download the calculated usages.
+8- Click "Download Output Data" to download the calculated usage.

 ## Input:

-1- Make sure that the cells in the input are myeloid in nature.
+1- Choose the mode.
+"Annotation Mode" calculates the enrichment of cell types NMF programs to help you annotate the Cells.
+Myeloid Program Calculation Mode calculates the usages of the consensus cNMF programs in glioma-associated myeloid cells.
+Upload gene expression matrix of myeloid cells for Myeloid Program Calculation Mode.
+a.
+Choose the input format after choosing the mode.
+The matrix should be in h5ad or csv.
+For CSV, genes should be in rows and cells in columns.
+b.
+The matrix can be normalized or raw.

 2- Scanpy generated h5ad is highly recommended.

-3- The values in adata.X should be normalized (It is recommended to use sc.pp.normalize_per_cell).
+3- The values in adata.X can be normalized (It is recommended to use sc.pp.normalize_per_cell) or raw.

 4- Genes should be stored as official gene symbols (HGNC official gene symbols).

-Details are provided in the interactive toolbox
+Details are provided in the interactive toolbox.

 ## Output: